Christopher Evans (outlaw): Stone Corral

 The posse returned to the cabin and kept eyes on the haystack where they knew one of the outlaws still remained.
 Rapelje loaded Jackson into a wagon and took him to the hospital in Visalia.
 Jackson would eventually recover, but his leg would have to be amputated.
 Marshal Gard and Agent Burns remained at the cabin throughout the night.
 Rapelje organized a posse in Visalia that consisted of deputies George Witty and Sam Stingley, Visalia City Marshal William English, newspaper reporters Jo P. Carroll and Harry Stuart, and Visalia photographer E. M. Davidson.
 They quickly made their way to Stone Corral to assist Gard and Burns in apprehending the outlaws.

 John Sontag laid behind the straw pile throughout the night and at one point attempted to kill himself, but he could not use his arm effectively and he instead blew a hole through his face at the back of his nose.
 He fell unconscious until morning, when he was found by the posse members nearly frozen.
 A nearby farmer named Luke Hall, brother of deputy Hall and another former friend of Evans, assisted the lawmen.
 The posse then temporarily chose to forget their sense of moral decency and posed for a photograph with Sontag, who laid in the pile of manure in anguish.
 After the photos were taken, John was loaded into a cart and taken to Visalia where he could receive medical attention.
 They were greeted by a crowd of people who had come to see the famous outlaw, and the lawmen had a tough time getting Sontag to the jail.

 After being secured in his cell, Sontag was interviewed by the Visalia Delta and the San Francisco Examiner.
-He attested that Chris and him were innocent of any train robbery and that the whole thing had been a lie.
+He attested that Chris and he were innocent of any train robbery and that the whole thing had been a lie.
 He stated that Chris had always been sorry for shooting Witty, as he thought it was Smith, and that they never wanted to kill any county officers, only the bank and railroad detectives.
 Sontag was told that he was dying and had nothing to fear by telling the truth, but he insisted that he had nothing to do with the train robberies.
 Eventually it became too difficult for him to talk, and his physician told the press he doubted Sontag would live past the following day.
 After securing Sontag, Rapelje took the same posse and began to search the hills for Evans.